Valeron-T/location_app/README.md

 An [WIP] app used to track drone location using Google Maps API written in Flutter (Dart).
 Also allows user to monitor various sensor info.

+### Progress
+Most of the UI is completed.
+Backend needs work.

 ### Build Requirements

 Flutter and Dart environment installed